darrenbarklie/oxidise/programming-rust/05-references/01-REFERENCES.md

 For empahsis, Rust refers to creating a reference to some value as _borrowing_ the value: what you have borrowed you must return to its owner.

+Under the hood, references are just addresses, however the rules around them, although difficult to master, prevent classic, everyday bugs and liberate multithreaded programming practices.